 A Lifetime Struggle with Mental Illness and Alcoholism

-Robert Rickelman has suffered from crippling anxiety his entire life.
+Robert Rickelman had suffered from crippling anxiety his entire life.
 Then, he found his perfect life coach—alcohol.
 When he drank, he was fearless and unflappable, and comfortable in his own skin.
 He entered law school and drank his way through three semesters.
 By then, alcohol had insinuated itself into every aspect of his life, and he...